palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ### 2. Connect your electrodes to OpenBCI

-Connect the electrode wires to your Cyton board as shown:
+Connect the electrode wires to your Cyton board as shown below.
+The proper wire connections are shown in table form as well.

 ![Electrode Connections 1](../assets/images/electrodeConnections1.JPG)

 | Electrode Wire Color | Cyton Board Pin |
 |---|---|